 Also, eating less of your own high-quality, splendid ice cream is actually not so bad either, if you compare with eating more of any typical commercial ice cream.
 Your own ice cream will usually have much less air (overrun), making one scope of your denser ice cream actually comparable to around 2-3 scoops of the normally much blown-up commercial ice cream.

-Obviously, since you are in full control of what you put into your ice cream, you could play around with the recipes to seek for healthier versions and varieties – fat cream could be substituted for milk or yoghurt, and sugar volumes could be reduced.
+Obviously, since you are in full control of what you put into your ice cream, you could play around with the recipes to seek for healthier versions and varieties – fat cream could be substituted for milk or yoghurt, and sugar volumes could be reduced or replaced (at least to some degree) by sugar substitutes like birch sugar (zylitol.
 Just remember that many of these changes also will affect parameters such as body, texture and taste.
 Learning more about the science of ice cream could help you out here.

 As a quick, pre-fabricated way of enjoying quasi-home made ice cream, try to put any fruit flavoured yoghurt (even low-fat might do) in your ice cream machine.
 The result may be a positive surprise for you, but should best be enjoyed fresh and right away, as it does not store too well.